 Control Compliance Assessment Vehicular Access Requirements Access to a development shall be located having regard to its potential impact on the landscape and native vegetation and shall be unobtrusive and sympathetic to the existing landform and neighbouring development.
 The proposed feedlot access is not located on or adjacent to native vegetation.
 Pedlow's Road does not provide access to any other properties and the proposed access will be suitably constructed for B-Doubles.
 The existing access to the property will be utilised for feed deliveries.
 All development is required to have coincidental legal and physical access from a public road to the development site.
-In this regard, Council may require evidence from a registered surveyor that this is the case.
-The proposed access is from Pedlow's Road which is a public road.
-Where a part of any access is via an unformed Crown road, the road may first require dedication as a Council public road, and then construction to an appropriate standard once Council approval has been gained for the work.
+In this regard, Council may require evidence from a registered surveyor that this is the case. • • Where a part of any access is via an unformed Crown road, the road may first require dedication as a Council public road, and then construction to an appropriate standard once Council approval has been gained for the work.
 For a single residential dwelling, the minimum standard of construction where the owner will be responsible for ongoing track maintenance is in accordance with the former Department of Land and Water Conservation publication "Guidelines for the Planning, Construction and Maintenance of Tracks".
-N/A - an unformed Crown (paper) road is not utilised for access.
 Road and drainage designs may need to be submitted to Council at the applicant's expense prior to approval of any roadworks within a Council public road reserve.
 If any works are required for the crossover from Pedlow's Road into the property, all necessary approvals will be gained prior to construction.
 The developer will be responsible for construction or upgrading of any vehicle access in accordance with Council standards.
-Any upgrade works required will be completed by Jardan Environmental Considerations Development shall not be carried out on slopes greater than 20%.
+Any upgrade works required will be completed by Jardana.
+Environmental Considerations Development shall not be carried out on slopes greater than 20%.
 If development on slopes greater than 20% is unavoidable, Council may require a geotechnical assessment.
 The subject site has an average slope of 3 % which is ideal for feedlot construction.
 Clearing of native vegetation - applications are to identify the area and number of trees to be cleared as part of the application.
 Clearing which does not form part of a Development Application to Council must be approved by the relevant Local Land Services (LLS) (refer to Note below).
-No clearing of native vegetation is required or proposed.
-Where development is likely to have a significant impact on threatened species, populations or ecological communities, or their habitats within the meaning of the Threatened Species Conservation Act 1995, Environment Protection and Biodiversity Conservation Act (EPBC) Act The clearing of native trees will not be required for the proposed development.
-There is no potential impact on threatened species, ecological communities or their habitats (Section 2.8)
+Where development is likely to have a significant impact on threatened species, populations or ecological communities, or their habitats within the meaning of the Threatened Species Conservation Act 1995, Environment Protection and Biodiversity Conservation Act (EPBC) Act proposed development.
+There is no potential impact on